CogentRoleplayCommunity/FogentRoleplay/src/Items/UniqueWeapons/Char/Char.md

 ### Fire Repair and Enhancement

 Weapons repairs in intense fires.
-If fully repaired and is exposed to increasily intense flames, it will become a higher tier item.
+If fully repaired and is exposed to increasingly intense flames, it will become a higher tier item.
 Each time it is upgraded, a more intense fire is required upgrade it.